 - Preheat your oven to 300ºF.

 - Rub the roast with oil and sprinkle with dry seasoning.
+Make 1-inch slits in the roast and insert the garlic cloves.
 In a large cast-iron pot or Dutch oven with a tight-fitting lid over medium-high heat, add the roast.
 Brown on all sides including the fat cap.
 Add the onions and bell pepper and continue to cook until the onions turn translucent, about 5 minutes.
 Pour in the apple cider to deglaze.
 Add the apple sauce, stock, sliced apples, whole apples, garlic, parsley, and rosemary to the pot.
 Place the roast fat-side-up on top of the vegetables; cover and roast for 2 hours.
 Uncover and roast for 1 hour longer until the fat cap browns and the meat reaches an internal temperature of 170ºF, or until fork tender.
 Remove the pork roast from the pot and place on a platter to rest covered with foil.

 - Place the pot with the pan juices and drippings on the stovetop.
 Remove the rosemary stems.
 Turn the heat to high, bring the mixture to a boil, and reduce to a simmer.
 Add the butter at the finish and stir to incorporate.
 Taste the gravy and season with salt and pepper, if needed.